 the advances made within the journal scope.
 All articles are peer-reviewed

 and reviewer comments, together with responses by authors, are published

 notes and papers focussing purely on computational models will not be entertained.
 Papers must report effects at the cellular, tissue or organismic levels, which is a pre-requisite for possible acceptance of papers for publication in eCM.

-Note: musculoskeletal field includes bone, teeth, cartilage,
+Note: eCM's definition of the musculoskeletal field includes bone, teeth, cartilage,